On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Results

 This misalignment becomes evident when comparing the silhouette scores for the fitted outputs and the original training data.
 While the post-QNN fitted representations yielded a silhouette score of $0.57$, suggesting seemingly well-separated clusters, the silhouette score on the actual training inputs dropped to $-0.02$, indicating that the learned representations did not align with the true label structure.
 In other words, the model produced confident-looking outputs that did not reflect meaningful class separability in the input space.
 This is further corroborated by the low training and validation accuracies ($0.3350$ and $0.3235$, respectively), revealing that the model failed to learn a mapping from input features to labels.
 The results suggest that the increased depth and entanglement in \texttt{zz\_reps\_3\_full} may have caused the QNN to overfit to latent patterns that are not relevant for the supervised task, ultimately leading to dimensionality collapse and degraded classification performance.

 This observation emphasizes the need for principled feature map design.
-Neither simplistic nor overly complex mappings consistently yield good results—rather, effective feature mappings must strike a balance between expressivity and compatibility with the underlying data structure and model architecture, where expressivity is the mappings ability to distinctively and reasonably encode classical inputs unto quantum circuit.
+Neither simplistic nor overly complex mappings consistently yield good results—rather, effective feature mappings must strike a balance between expressivity and compatibility with the underlying data structure and model architecture, where expressivity is the mapping's ability to distinctively and reasonably encode classical inputs into a quantum circuit.

 \cref{tab:pca_class_train} summarizes the \gls{pca} results and silhouette scores obtained after the classical (pre-quantum) part of the hybrid model.
 In nearly all cases, the first two or three principal components capture over 95\% of the variance, demonstrating that the classical layers effectively compress the input data into a low-dimensional subspace.
 However, this dimensionality reduction does not translate into class separability, as indicated by low or even negative silhouette scores, from $-0.07$ to $0.32$ for most feature maps, as can be seen in \cref{tab:pca_class_train}.
 The one clear exception is \texttt{pauli\_xyz\_1\_rep}, which achieves silhouette scores of 0.70 (fitted) and 0.62 (training), suggesting that this configuration already facilitates some degree of class-wise clustering at the classical stage.
-These results reveal that while classical processing reduces data complexity, it is insufficient on its own for effective class separation, hinting at the need for carefully designed quantum layers to enhance discriminative structure, i.e. a structure where there is clear distinction between classes.
+These results reveal that while classical processing reduces data complexity, it is insufficient on its own for effective class separation, hinting at the need for carefully designed quantum layers to enhance discriminative structure, i.e., a structure where there is a clear distinction between classes.